OSGConnect/OUTDATED-tutorial-swift/README.md

 	  </pool>
 	</config>

-The other file that SWIFT uses is the apps file.
-This file lays out the mappings between applications used in the SWIFT script files and the actual binaries for each pool.
+The other file that Swift uses is the apps file.
+This file lays out the mappings between applications used in the Swift script files and the actual binaries for each pool.
 E.g.:

 	osg sh /bin/bash